apiato/documentation/docs/optional-components/commands.md

 Commands:

  * is a laravel artisan command.
-Laravel has it's own default commands and you create your own as well.
+Laravel has its own default commands, and you create your own as well.
  * provides a way to interact with the Laravel app.
- * a Command can be scheduled by a Task scheduler, like Cron Job or by the Laravel built in wrapper of the Cron Job "laravel scheduler".
+ * a Command can be scheduled by a Task scheduler, like Cron Job or by the Laravel built-in wrapper of the Cron Job "laravel scheduler".
  * Commands could be Closure based or Classes.
  * "dispatch" is the term that is usually used to call a Command.